RenatoHS/guide_survie_osstidburn/_book/01-osstidburn.md

-# L’OSSTIDBURN ?? {-}
+# OSSTIDBURN ?? {-}

 <h2><span>WHAT’S THAT?</span></h2>

-L'OsstidBurn is a regional Burn, which is a participative art event organized by local Burners to bring Burning Man culture and principles to their local communities.The website for the event is the following: https://losstidburn.org/
+OsstidBurn is a regional Burn, which is a participative art event organized by local Burners to bring Burning Man culture and principles to their local communities.The website for the event is the following: https://losstidburn.org/

 See https://regionals.burningman.org for a list of all official regional burns.